Aussiedlerhof: Reasons for the emergence of aussiedlerhöfe

 The aim of post-war spatial planning in West Germany was to create an equivalence of living conditions in all parts of the country.
 The relocation of farms was one of the means of adapting living conditions in the country to the standards in the city.
 At the same time, conflict situations between agriculture and neighbouring residential housing could be reduced.

 Legal regulations

 At the beginning of the 1950s, there were government measures in West Germany to promote relocation.
 They were directly linked to other measures aimed at improving the agricultural structure, in particular measures for Flurbereinigung.

 The 1953 Land Reconciliation Act aimed to increase the competitiveness of agriculture.
 In the law, there was also the explicit demand for a relaxation of village structures.

-The establishment of aussiedlerhöfe is still permissible in areas outside of villages (privileged building projects, c.f. § 35 para.
+The establishment of aussiedlerhöfe is still permissible in areas outside of villages (privileged building projects, cf. § 35 para.
 1 of the Construction Act Book – BauGB).
 Section 35 (4) of the Building Code, however, prescribes space-saving and safe building construction.